Shruubi/TeachMe/README.md

 Current Data Structures and Status
 -----------------------------------

-* ArrayList: An implementation of a dynamically sized array. <Complete> <Has test cases>
+* ArrayList: An implementation of a dynamically sized array. {COMPLETE} {HAS TEST CASES}

 Test Status
 ------------